Denilah/CoMA/README.md

 We mainly obtained datasets from [CodeSearchNet](https://github.com/github/CodeSearchNet),[CodeXGLUE](https://github.com/microsoft/CodeXGLUE),  [codeGPT](https://github.com/zxx000728/CodeGPT) and [CodePro](https://github.com/hoogang/CodePro), processed them to obtain the aforementioned datasets, and concentrated them into one [dataset](data/MID_all_data.json).

 ## Finetuning
 So far, considering the influence between different data tasks, we currently only use the Code generation、Code summarization、code completion、code query datasets for fine-tuning.
 At the same time, we added the [codealpaca](https://github.com/sahil280114/codealpaca) dataset.
+A total of 52K data after filtering.

 The fine-tuning process is basically followed [Firefly](https://github.com/yangjianxin1/Firefly).